The best neighborhoods in Rome

 Via Panisperna Rome Monti

 Rione Monti, Rome’s first ward, the neighbourhood for the cool and young, the old and vintage.
-For those who want a serving of cobblestones, antiques and artisans, with a side order of beauty, great food and the best bars in Rome.
+For those who want a serving of cobblestones, antiques and artisans, with a side order of beauty, great restaurants and the best bars in Rome.
 Centrally located between Piazza Venezia and the Colosseum, this is The place to spend the afternoon peeking into vintage stores, paging through old books, grabbing coffee in Rome’s chicest cafes, chatting over aperitivo, and people watching at the fountain in Piazza della Madonna dei Monti.

 A tiny quartiere, it’s a haven between the tourist traps of Via Nazionale and Via Cavour, and much more Roman than the more popular districts like Campo de’ Fiori and Piazza Navona.
 This is working-class Rome, where older couples maintain tradition, even as young entrepreneurs open trendy galleries.
 Its cool factor, charm, and village atmosphere make it a favorite hangout for locals and expats.